learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tanstack_Table.md

 - Typescript 5 or later.
 - Node.js 12 or later.
 To check your React version, run `react -v` in your terminal.
 For Node.js, use `node -v`.
+Although Typescript is not fully required, it is highly recommended for this library and in general as it reinforces best practices with adding types to your Javascript code.
+With typescript, we can better define the table columns for other developers and the library does a lot of inference based on the types that you provide it.

 ## Installation
 To install Tanstack Table, open your terminal and navigate to your project directory.
 Run one of the following commands: